On this pageThe Architecture Problem

 Every Foldkit app has the same architecture.
 Not by convention.
 By design.

 Any developer can walk into any Foldkit app and immediately know where to look.
 All state is in the Model.
 All events are Messages.
 All transitions are in update.
 All side effects are managed by Commands.
 This isn’t a claim about team discipline or code review.
 It’s a structural guarantee.
-The architecture makes it impossible to organize your app in a way that’s opaque to a new reader.
+The architecture makes it impossible to organize your app in a way that is opaque to a new reader.

 No other TypeScript framework can make this claim.
 Most frameworks are readable if the team is disciplined.
 Foldkit apps are readable by construction.